Qiskit/qiskit.org/new-content/learning-resources/summer-school.md

 image: /images/learning-resources/globalsummerschool.jpg
 ctaLabel: Join the lecture
 classifications:
-  - level: beginner
+  - level: Beginner
     time: 1 month
-  - level: advanced
+  - level: Advanced
     time: 1 week
 ---
 By joining the Qiskit Global Summer School, you will learn how to explore quantum applications and algorithms through an intensive summer school program designed by quantum researchers and developers.